rkuo2000/NPCpy/README.md

 ## Python Examples
-Integrate npcsh into your Python projects for additional flexibility.
+Integrate `npcpy` into your Python projects for additional flexibility.
 Below are a few examples of how to use the library programmatically.

 ### Example 1: using npcsh's get_llm_response and get_stream